Majasari

 Majasari is an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 19.57 km^{2} and had a population of 46,126 at the 2010 Census and 53,711 at the 2020 Census; the official estimate as at mid 2023 was 55,402.
+It covers an area of 19.57 km^{2} and had a population of 46,126 at the 2010 Census and 53,711 at the 2020 Census; the official estimate as of mid-2023 was 55,402.
 The administrative centre is in Sukaratu kelurahan.

 Communities

 Majasari District is sub-divided into five urban villages or towns (kelurahan).
-These are listed below with their areas and their officially-estimated populations as at mid 2022, together with their post codes.
+These are listed below with their areas and their officially-estimated populations as of mid-2022, together with their post codes.